zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

    * enable the SST partitioning
    * restart the cluster
    * verify the readiness
-   * verify that job is activateable
+   * verify that job is activatable
    * complete the job (in consequence the PI)

 **Second part:**